Peter Steele: Early life

-Steele was born on January 4, 1962, in Red Hook, Brooklyn, New York City, to a Catholic family, and attended Edward R. Murrow High School in the Midwood neighborhood of Brooklyn.
-His father (1921-1995) was of Polish and Russian descent and his mother (1922-2005) of Scottish-Irish, Norwegian, and Icelandic ancestry.
+Steele was born Peter Thomas Ratajczyk on January 4, 1962, in Red Hook, Brooklyn, New York City, to a Catholic family.
+His father was of Polish descent and his mother of Scottish-Irish ancestry.
 He was raised in the Bensonhurst and Brighton Beach neighborhoods of Brooklyn.
 Steele was the youngest of six children, with five older sisters.
 His father fought in World War II and later worked at a shipyard.
 Steele started taking guitar lessons at age 12, before moving on to bass six months later.

 Though Steele was naturally left-handed, he played right-handed bass guitars throughout his career.
 This came about when one of his earliest bands, Aggression (also featuring Josh Silver), for which Steele played left-handed rhythm guitar, threatened to kick him out unless he switched to bass guitar.
 As a left-handed bass guitar proved to be too expensive at the time, Steele purchased a right-handed bass and taught himself how to play it.

+Steele attended Edward R. Murrow High School in the Midwood neighborhood of Brooklyn.
 Steele worked for the New York City Department of Parks and Recreation until he began touring with Type O Negative in the summer of 1994.
 He was based at Brooklyn Heights Promenade, where his job involved park maintenance, driving vehicles including garbage trucks and steamrollers, and eventual promotion to the role of park supervisor.
 Steele considered his days working for the parks department to be among his happiest.